Zyphra/tree_attention/README.md

     </a>
 </p>

+This repository contains a simple example of tree attention in Jax, and compares to a simple Jax implementation of ring attention.
+For a full implementation of tree attention in PyTorch, see https://github.com/lucidrains/ring-attention-pytorch.

 Self-attention is the core mathematical operation of modern transformer architectures and is also a significant computational bottleneck due to its quadratic complexity in the sequence length.
 In this work, we derive the scalar energy function whose gradient computes the self-attention block,